I’ve covered Westminster for 40 years – abuse of MPs is getting worse | Andrew Grice

 “If anything positive is to come out of this latest awful tragedy, it is that the quality of political discourse has to change,” Lindsay Hoyle, the Commons speaker, wrote in two Sunday newspapers following the murder of David Amess.
 “The conversation has to be kinder and based on respect.
 This incident has shown that there is unity across the political divide in support of democracy.
 The hate, which drives these attacks, has to end.”

 It’s hard to disagree.
 The problem is that we have heard it all before.
-The grief over the loss of Amess and a desire for a gentler, kinder politics which now grips Westminster is exactly the same mood that followed the murder of Jo Cox five years ago when she was on her way to meet constituents in her Batley and Spen seat.
+The grief over the loss of Amess, and the desire for a gentler, kinder politics that now grips Westminster, is exactly the same mood that followed the murder of Jo Cox, five years ago, when she was on her way to meet constituents in her Batley and Spen seat.

 Cox was one of the few MPs with whom I became personal friends during my four decades as a journalist pounding the Westminster beat.
 So for me, the killing of Amess, another selfless MP who, like Cox, was motivated by doing good rather than self-advancement, was doubly painful.
 I could not stop myself reliving the awful day when Cox died; I remembered every detail of it after the news broke that she had been attacked.

-Then I recalled the atmosphere in the Westminster village at the time and asked myself: “What’s changed?”
+Then I recalled the atmosphere in the Westminster village at the time, and asked myself: “What’s changed?”
 Things have got worse, not better.
-MPs, particularly women, are subjected to more vile attacks on social media; threats of rape and murder have become common currency.
-There are repeated complaints by MPs that the police’s response to such threats is patchy.
+MPs, particularly women, are subjected to even more vile attacks on social media; threats of rape and murder have become common currency.
+There are repeated complaints by MPs that the police response to such threats is patchy.
 That will surely have to change now.

-Security measures like panic alarms were installed at the constituency offices and the homes of some MPs in 2016 and that will now have to be more systematic.
-Restricting the ability of constituents to meet MPs face-to-face would only undermine democracy, so that is no answer.
-Tighter security at constituency surgeries will help but will address only the symptoms rather than the causes.
+Security measures like panic alarms were installed at the constituency offices and in the homes of some MPs in 2016, and such measures will now have to be more systematic.
+Restricting the ability of constituents to meet MPs face to face would only undermine democracy, so that is no answer.
+Tighter security at constituency surgeries will help, but will address only the symptoms rather than the causes.

 One cause – and it is not the only one – is our political discourse, as the speaker argues.
-Of course, there is not a straight line between nasty personal attacks and the latest death of Amess.
-But politicians are responsible for the culture and venomous attacks on each other, amplified by social media, creates one in which violence or threats of it are seen by non-politicians as acceptable.
+Of course there is not a straight line between nasty personal attacks and the deaths of members of parliament.
+But politicians are in part responsible for the culture of disrespect, and venomous attacks on each other, amplified by social media, help to create an atmosphere in which violence, or threats of it, are seen by non-politicians as acceptable.

 The calibre of today’s front-rank politicians in all parties is less impressive than it was when I moved into the village in 1982.
 My fear is that it will decline further.
 The toxic nature of our politics – and the threat to physical safety – must deter many people, especially women, from entering public life.
 Who can blame them?

-Amess and Cox are a reminder that, whatever their faults and human failings like the rest of us, the vast majority of our politicians are in it for the right reasons.
+Amess and Cox are a reminder that, whatever their faults and human failings, the vast majority of our politicians are in it for the right reasons.
 We should be grateful to them, not pillory them as a matter of course.

 The problem with calling for a kinder, gentler politics is that all politicians agree with it, but traditional hostilities soon resume.
 Will it be any different this time?
 I doubt it very much.